Download PDF

 Exit CapStabilized ValuePer Unit

 Stabilized value = NOI ÷ cap rate.
-Newer Class-A apartment product in supply-constrained Eastside submarkets has traded in a roughly 4.75%–5.50% range; 5.25% is used as the base case.
+Newer Class-A apartment product in supply-constrained Eastside submarkets has traded in a roughly 4.75%–5.50% range; 5.25% is the base case.

 Backing Into Value From Condominium Pricing